-U.S.: Wells Fargo illegally repossessed 413 servicemembers' cars
+U.S.: Wells Fargo illegally repossessed 413 service members' cars

 Wells Fargo then auctioned his car and tried to collect a balance of $10,000 from his family, the Justice Department said.

-The bank will pay $10,000 to each of the affected servicemembers, plus lost equity in the cars with interest, and repair their credit.
+The bank will pay $10,000 to each of the affected service members, plus lost equity in the cars with interest, and repair their credit.

 Related: Wells Fargo worker retaliation claims rile up Congress